avulachandrakanth1/rn-g-cli/README.md

 - **Easy to Use:** Generate components/screens with one command.
 - **Custom Folder Structure:** Automatically creates files in a relative folder structure.
 For example:

-  - Running `rn-g-cli g component Header` will generate:
+  - Running `rn g component Header` will generate:

     ```
     src/components/Header/